mux99/mptcp.dev/index.md

 *option* field of the underlying TCP *subflow*.
 This field contains, amongst other things, `MP_CAPABLE` that tells the other host to use MPTCP if it is supported.
-If the distant host or any [middlebox](https://en.wikipedia.org/wiki/Middlebox) in between does not support it, the response `SYN+ACK` packet will not contain the MPTCP options in the TCP *option* field.
+If the distant host or any [middlebox](https://en.wikipedia.org/wiki/Middlebox) in between does not support it, the returned `SYN+ACK` packet will not contain the MPTCP options in the TCP *option* field.
 In that case, the connection will be "downgraded" to plain TCP, and it will continue with a single path.

 This behavior is made possible by two internal components:
 * **Path Manager**: it is managing *subflows*, from creation to deletion, but also the addresses announcements.
-Typically, it is the client side that initiates subflows, and the server side that announces additional addresses.
+Typically, it is the client side that initiates subflows, and the server side that announces additional addresses via the `ADD_ADDR` and `REMOVE_ADDR` options.

   ```mermaid
   graph LR;